Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Results

 \subsection{Validation on artificial plans}

 For each considered OAR, the Mean Absolute Errors (MAEs) (and standard deviation) at validation time for $D\textsubscript{mean}$, $D\textsubscript{2cc}$, $V\textsubscript{5Gy}$, and $V\textsubscript{10Gy}$ from the ten repetitions of the 5-fold cross-validation procedure using the artificial plans are reported in Table~\ref{tab:main-results}.
-We further present the average decrease in MAE when using ML compared to when using the baseline (i.e., the effect size), as well as the outcome of statistical significance tests (Wilcoxon signed-rank) comparing ML to the baseline.
+We used statistical significance testing (Wilcoxon rank-sum) to determine whether an outcome is significantly best ($p$-value $< 0.05$).

+Among the three considered methods, the control method based on age and gender-matching (A\&G) performed overall worst, as it was typically found to be statistically significantly inferior to our ML-based approach (either by ELN or GP-GOMEA).
+The control method often achieved larger MAEs and respective deviations, although dose-volume metric predictions for the spleen and the right kidney for left-sided plans were notable exceptions.
+Overall, GP-GOMEA performed better than ELN (among best performing in 18 vs. 14 dose-volume metric - OAR combinations respectively).
+We therefore proceed by focusing on the results obtained by GP-GOMEA.

 The errors for $D\textsubscript{mean}$ and $D\textsubscript{2cc}$ were generally below 2 Gy, which corresponds to approximately 14\% of the prescribed dose of 14.4 Gy.
 For all OARs but for the spinal cord, the plan side had considerable impact on the magnitude of the errors.
 As the spinal cord in RL direction was in-field no matter the plan side, the MAEs of dose-volume metrics predictions were found to be small: $< 1$ Gy for $D\textsubscript{mean}$ and $D\textsubscript{2cc}$, $< 4 \%$ for $V\textsubscript{5Gy}$ and $V\textsubscript{10Gy}$.
 For OARs that were almost out-of-field, e.g., the spleen in case of right-sided plans, small MAEs of $D\textsubscript{mean}$ were found ($< 0.1$ Gy), as very low values were obtained across all patient-plan combinations (see Fig.~\ref{fig:distributions}).
-Note that in this case (and also for the $D\textsubscript{2cc}$ for the liver in both left- and right-sided plans), ML performs significantly but not substantially better than the baseline.

 For the liver in case of right-sided plans, and for the spleen in case of left-sided plans, larger MAEs were found (liver: 1.7 Gy for $D\textsubscript{mean}$, 12.1\% for $V\textsubscript{5Gy}$, 12.6\% for $V\textsubscript{10Gy}$; spleen: 1.5 Gy for $D\textsubscript{mean}$, 9.3\% for $V\textsubscript{5Gy}$, 10.7\% for $V\textsubscript{10Gy}$).
 These errors can be attributed to the particular configuration of the position of these OARs and the field of the plans.